robweber/kodi-shield/README.md

 This is done by reading in the addon.xml file of your addon from it's repository and calculating the compatible Kodi versions based on the official [Kodi compatibility matrix](https://kodi.wiki/view/Addon.xml#Dependency_versions).

 ## Install
-You can install this script on any webserver that runs PHP.
+You can install this script on any webserver that runs PHP using composer.
 It does use the Simple XML library for reading in the ```addon.xml``` file of your project so the correct Kodi version can be determined.
 All input is directed to the index.php file.
 A sample Apache file using mod_rewrite is given, for other server configurations [PRs are accepted](https://github.com/robweber/kodi-shield/pulls)!

 __Please note: this script assumes your project is hosted on Github and is the only project in a given repo, with the addon.xml file in the root of the project folder.
 I've noticed this is the setup for most Kodi addons__